SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/ContextCompactor.md

 Either section may be absent if its summary is empty.
 If both are empty, an empty string is returned.

-The `__boundary__` marker in the Old state file is skipped during output formatting -- only the first non-boundary entry is used as the Old summary.
+The `__boundary__` marker in the Old state file is skipped during output formatting; only the first non-boundary entry is used as the Old summary.

 This output format is compatible with `TagTextExtractor` for downstream extraction in workflows.
 A workflow can use a